De Facto Parentage: Child Custody in Maryland When You Are Not the Biological Parent

 Disclaimer: This area of family law is extremely complicated.
 If you are seeking custody of a child that is not biologically yours, or if someone is trying to get custody of your biological/adoptive child, you should contact an experienced family attorney.

-If you have questions about obtaining child custody, please contact the Law Office of Laurie M. Wasserman at 410-842-1070.
+If you have questions about obtaining child custody, please contact Wasserman Family Law at 410-842-1070.
 Our legal team of experienced family law attorneys is here to guide you through the process.

 Read Next: Domestic Abuse and Protective Orders